What to See at the Railway and Museum

 Separate entry tickets for the railway and Kempton Steam Museum must be booked online through either websites:

 There’s plenty of free parking onsite, with countryside picnic tables and a great children’s play area with a static train.
-Our toilet facilities will be open and there’s an opportunity to buy hot beverages and snacks from a mobile catering unit.
+Our toilet facilities will be open and there’s an opportunity to buy hot beverages and snacks from the ticket office.

 HKWR volunteers are well known for organising great events at the railway so we hope to be able to continue to organise our very popular spooky Halloween Ghost Train and our much-loved Santa Specials this year.
 Both events will be bookable online through our website.
 If you sign up for our On the Rails E-News you will receive advance information on both events.